vipulnaik/diet-exercise-health/profile-information/physical-exercise/jogging-and-return-walking-with-history.md

   least once every 15 days.
 So, if there's no break happening for any of the other reasons for 15 days, I will take a forced knee rest.

+### Home jogging alternative

+With home jogging, I jog in a small loop repeatedly for about 20 minutes at home, while in my socks (no shoes).
+While not quite as diverse as outside jogging, it is good enough to warm me up for strength exercises.
+It has the following advantages:

+* It can be done when weather reasons prevent me from going outside for jogging, but these weather reasons don't apply inside the house (or apply to a lesser extent).
+Cold, wind, pollution, and rain are examples of such weather conditions.
+Extreme heat may apply both inside and outside the house.

+  This is particularly relevant for situations where there is rain for several days at a stretch.
+I don't want to skip jogging and strength exercises for too many days at a stretch, so the home jogging alternative is worth considering for such situations.

+* There is less overhead (such as getting my keys, wearing my shoes, etc.) so it can be fit in better when my schedule is tighter.
+In such cases, it may be a better alternative than a shorter jogging route as I get more quantity of exercise for reduced time.

+* In cases where I need to be close to my computer for other reasons (for instance, something going on at work) home jogging may be a viable alternative.

 ## History with jogging

 I've been interested in jogging ever since I was around nine or ten